-Our ferroalloys business is also subject to export restrictions.
+Our ferroalloys business also faces export restrictions.
 In February 2008, an antidumping duty in the amount of 17.8% was imposed on exports to the E.U. of ferrosilicon produced by our subsidiary Bratsk Ferroalloy Plant for a period of five years.
-We did not supply ferrosilicon to third parties in the E.U. in 2011.
-We supplied ferrosilicon to our Romanian steel plants, and this accounted for 2.2% of our total ferrosilicon sales (including intra-group sales) in 2011.
+In February 2013, the European Commission initiated an expiry review of the antidumping measures applicable to imports of ferrosilicon.
+We cannot predict the outcome of this review and whether the antidumping duty will be renewed.

+We may face new trade restrictions in the E.U. and other markets in the future.
 See "Item 4.
 Information on the Company - Steel Segment - Trade restrictions" and "Item 4.
 Information on the Company - Ferroalloys Segment - Trade restrictions."

-We benefit from Russia's tariffs and duties on imported steel, which may be eliminated in the future.
+We benefit from Russia's tariffs and duties on imported steel, many of which have been reduced upon Russia's WTO membership and may be eliminated in the future.

 Russia has in place import tariffs with respect to certain imported steel products.
-These tariffs generally amount to 5-15% of value.
-Almost all of our sales of steel products in Russia were protected by these import tariffs in 2010.
+These tariffs generally amount to 5-15% of the value of the imports.
+Almost all of our sales of steel products in Russia were protected by these import tariffs in 2012.
 The Republic of Belarus, the Republic of Kazakhstan and the Russian Federation entered into a Customs Union and implemented a Common Customs Tariff, which came into force on January 1, 2010, reducing import duties on stainless rolled products from 15% to 10%.
 Creation of this Customs Union, as well as other actions and decisions of Russian authorities in respect of tariffs and duties, can lead to further reduction of import duties.